Assurance and Forensic Accounting

 Please note: This subject was previously titled Assurance Services and Regulation.

-This subject aims to develop practical skills and has a research emphasis building on the use of the existing body of knowledge in assurance services, forensics and regulation.
-The materials covered include professional pronouncements, research papers and audit and forensic literature.
+This subject aims to develop practical skills and a research emphasis building on the use of the existing body of knowledge in auditing, forensic and assurance services.
+The materials covered include professional pronouncements, legislation, standards, research papers, IT and audit literature.

 - Online Quiz (20%)